Top 10 CrossFit Gloves For Pull Ups Reviewed and Rated

-As a result your hands will stay dry during your workout, regardless of the temperature in the gym.
+As a result, your hands will stay dry during your workout, regardless of the temperature in the gym.
 The grippy palm pads that are built into this glove provides you with a very secure, yet comfortable, hold.
-The gloves features durable double stitching to ensure durability.
-These gloves may be machine washed to keep the odor free and clean.
+The gloves feature durable double stitching to ensure durability.
+These gloves may be machine washed to keep them odor-free and clean.

 9. Gladiator Gym Gear Neoprene

 Gladiator Gym Gear workout gloves are made from neoprene with protective leather palm padding.
-The open back design provides a good level of breathability around the hand area.
-The pam side of the glove provides complete covering up to the mid finger joint.Read more
+The open-back design provides a good level of breathability around the hand area.
+The palm side of the glove provides complete covering up to the mid finger joint.Read more

 10. Bear KompleX 2